Suthish-A/Superstore-Analytics/README.md

 # Superstore-Analytics

+## Project Overview:
+The self-practice dashboard project in Tableau aims to provide a hands-on learning experience in data visualization, exploration, and dashboard creation using Tableau software.
+The project involves leveraging Tableau's powerful features to build an interactive and insightful dashboard that showcases data in a meaningful and comprehensible manner

 ### Worksheet Titles and KPIs:

 Clearly defined worksheet titles and key performance indicators (KPIs) to communicate the dimensions and measures effectively.